anufrievroman/vim-angry-reviewer/readme.md

     :AngryReviewer

 Suggestions are opened in the quick-fix list.
-Here are some useful commands to navigate the quick fix list:
+Useful commands to navigate the quick fix list:

-`cnext` - next suggestion
+`:cnext` - next suggestion

-`cprev` - previous suggestion
+`:cprev` - previous suggestion

-`cclose` - close the quick-fix list
+`:cclose` - close the quick-fix list

-`copen` - reopen the quick-fix list
+`:copen` - reopen the quick-fix list

-## Author and Feedback
+## Feedback

 To learn more about the project, visit [AngryReviewer.com](https://www.angryreviewer.com).
 Feel free to open issues and contribute to the vim plugin here.
 For issues regarding suggestions and rules, please visit the [main repository of Angry Reviewer](https://github.com/anufrievroman/Angry-Reviewer).